zhang2333/light-crawler/README.md

 var c = new Crawler({
 	interval: 1000,
 	retry: 5,
-	.... // other props of `Crawler.settings`
+	.... // other props of `crawler.settings`
 	requestOpts: {
 		timeout: 5000,
 		proxy: http://xxx,
-		.... // other props of `Crawler.requestOpts`
+		.... // other props of `crawler.requestOpts`
 	}
 });
 ```